ploomber/doc/doc/apps/streamlit.md

 import streamlit as st
 from os import environ

-conn = st.connection(name="sqlite",
+conn = st.connection(name="db_connection",
                      type='sql',
                      url=environ["DB_URI"])
 ```

+You can pass any relevant value as the `name` argument.
 When deploying on Ploomber Cloud the `DB_URI` value needs to be set as a [secret](https://docs.cloud.ploomber.io/en/latest/user-guide/secrets.html):

 ![](../static/streamlit_db.png)